Empowering Rural Girls: Tackling Menstrual Taboos in Tribal Community

 The lack of disposal facilities forces young girls to change sanitary napkins in open spaces, perpetuating period-related taboos.
 This results in health risks, missed school days, and increased vulnerability to reproductive infections.
 The absence of proper infrastructure, including toilets, water supply, and sanitation facilities, exacerbates the situation.

-In Jawadhu hills, the environmental impact is evident, with used napkins heaped together due to the absence of disposal mechanisms.
+In Jawadhu Hills, the environmental impact is evident, with used napkins heaped together due to the absence of disposal mechanisms.
 Many girls resort to makeshift solutions, using unsterilized cloths, perpetuating infections.
-India, with 8.6% tribal population, faces the challenge of eradicating period poverty and menstrual taboos.
+India, with an 8.6% tribal population, faces the challenge of eradicating period poverty and menstrual taboos.

 Shattering menstrual taboos requires a multi-faceted approach.
 Empowering women through education, increasing their role in decision-making, and providing sanitary napkins are crucial.
 Addressing deep-rooted cultural beliefs necessitates collaborative efforts from communities, governments, NGOs, and individuals.